2012 North American Soccer League season: Playoffs

-The 6 qualifying teams were seeded 1 through 6, with the top team in the standings receiving the number 1 seed.
+The six qualifying teams were seeded 1 through 6, with the top team in the standings receiving the number 1 seed.

 The format of the playoffs consisted of quarterfinals, semifinals, and a final.
-The quarterfinals were single games while the semifinals and final were each a 2-game series with each team playing at home once and the team with the greater number of aggregate goals in both games winning the series.
+The quarterfinals were single games while the semifinals and final were each a two-game series with each team playing at home once and the team with the greater number of aggregate goals in both games winning the series.

 The number 1 seed and the number 2 seed received byes while the number 3 seed hosted the number 6 seed and the number 4 seed hosted the number 5 seed in the quarterfinal.

-For the semifinal, the number 1 seed was paired with the lowest seeded team to qualify from the quarterfinal and the number 2 seed paired with the highest seeded team to qualify from the quarterfinal.
+For the semifinal, the number 1 seed was paired with the lower seeded team to qualify from the quarterfinal and the number 2 seed paired with the higher seeded team to qualify from the quarterfinal.

 The winners of each semifinal met in the final, known as the Soccer Bowl.
-In the event of a draw in either quarterfinal game, a 30-minute extra time period was to be played, with the golden goal rule not in effect).
+In the event of a draw in either quarterfinal game, a 30-minute extra time period was to be played (with the golden goal rule not in effect).
 If the teams were still locked in a draw following the extra time period, the winner was to be determined by a penalty shootout.

 In each semifinal and in the final, if the teams are tied on the number of aggregate goals scored in the series at the conclusion of the second game, the teams were to play a 30-minute extra time period.
 As in the quarterfinal, the golden goal rule was not in effect.
 If the teams were still locked in a draw following the extra time period, the winner of the series was to be determined by a penalty shootout.